Insights, Events and Videos

 Daily healthcare support for the elderly

 Ping An sees massive potential in leveraging technology for elderly care.
 Its subsidiary Ping An Life launched a home-based elderly care service in 2021 in China, where the population of people over 60 is expected to grow from 264 million+ in 2020 to 402 million by 2040.
 About 90% of elders in Asia are likely to live at home instead of going to a nursing home.
-Ping An’s 24-hour online butler service supports individuals living at home with services such as health monitoring, reminders to do daily exercises, and an online doctor.
-For children unable to live with their aging parents, and many individuals reluctant to move into nursing homes, online services help bridge the gap in healthcare.
+Ping An’s 24-hour online butler service supports individuals living at home with elderly care technology such as health monitoring, reminders to do daily exercises, and an online doctor.
+For children unable to live with their aging parents, and many individuals reluctant to move into nursing homes, online services help bridge the gap in healthcare and elderly care.
 “The results have been fantastic because their children really like it,” Ms. Tan said.
 “I think there’s a lot of potential, and we’re only starting.”

 The elderly care butler service is connected to smart health monitoring devices that track blood sugar, blood pressure, heart rate, breathing rate and blood oxygen level.
 When the system detects abnormalities, it issues an early warning, so the butler can respond quickly and notify emergency contacts and family doctors when necessary.
 It can also monitor 13 behavioral risks, including accidental falls, sleep quality, daily exercise, and nine major environmental risks in the user’s home in real-time, such as air quality, gas leakage, and excessive smoke concentration.

-Ping An’s home-based elderly care service is supported by its flagship medical team of about 2,000 doctors, which can provide 24-hour remote medical diagnosis and treatment.
+Supported by a flagship medical team of about 2,000 doctors, Ping An’s elderly care technology offers comprehensive home-based elderly care services, which can provide 24-hour remote medical diagnosis and treatment, ensuring high-quality healthcare for the elderly.
 Ping An can provide fast-track services or medical escort services to tertiary hospitals when needed.

-The second opportunity is in artificial intelligence-driven consultation and treatment assistant tools for doctors, Ms. Tan said.
+The second opportunity elderly care technology provided is in artificial intelligence-driven consultation and treatment assistant tools for doctors, Ms. Tan said.
 “I think technology can help – not to replace doctors, but to improve the accessibility and the quality of care,” she said.
-Ping An’s AskBob AI Doctor, launched in 2019, learns from clinical practice guidelines, experts’ views and an extensive database of case studies to provide diagnostic and treatment assistance to doctors.
+Ping An’s AskBob AI Doctor, launched in 2019, learns from clinical practice guidelines, experts’ views and an extensive database of case studies to provide diagnostic and treatment assistance to doctors, thereby improving elderly care.

 Governments could encourage more cooperation between the public and private sectors to harness the potential of digital healthcare, Ms. Tan said.
 For example, a secure government app and a regulatory framework could encourage the cooperation among healthcare service providers, insurers, and consumers on a shared platform.
 “Healthcare by definition has to be open, and that’s where various governments can play a role in encouraging other players to do so,” she said.